Concordium/concordium.github.io/source/mainnet/net/installation/downloads.rst

             Download the full suite for running a node on Linux using Docker.
 The suite contains Concordium Node, Concordium Client and cargo-concordium.

-               - `Download the suite for Linux <https://distribution.mainnet.concordium.software/tools/linux/concordium-software-linux-3.0.2-0-mainnet.tar.gz>`_
+               - `Download the Mainnet suite for Linux <https://distribution.mainnet.concordium.software/tools/linux/concordium-software-linux-3.0.2-0-mainnet.tar.gz>`_

                   - SHA256 checksum of the download: ``733600b800f7a184152453a5aa52f6d0d50101a698804a957eb82c47ff2396f8``